microsoft/debug-adapter-protocol/specification.md

   line: number;

   /**
-   * A column location for which the goto targets are determined.
+   * The position within `line` for which the goto targets are determined.
+It is
+   * measured in UTF-16 code units and the client capability `columnsStartAt1`
+   * determines whether it is 0- or 1-based.
    */
   column?: number;
 }